Staff, Interns & Board

 Young Joon Kwak (they/them and she/her) is a LA-based multi-disciplinary artist and educator whose work spans sculpture, performance, music, video, and community-based collaborations, creating connections that bridge communities across a wide variety of socio-cultural, institutional, and alternative art contexts.
 Through sculptural manipulations in the form, functionality, and materiality of objects, they question common modes of perception and bodily objectification, while posing alternative ways of viewing bodies “beyond the skin.”
 Kwak is the founder of Mutant Salon, a roving beauty salon/platform for collaborative performances and installations with their community of queer, trans, femme, POC artists and performers.
 They are lead performer in the electronic-dance-noise band Xina Xurner.

+Kwak has presented solo and collaborative exhibitions, extensively, around the U.S. and globally.
 Kwak received an MFA from the University of Southern California in 2014, an MA in Humanities from the University of Chicago in 2010, and a BFA from the School of the Art Institute of Chicago in 2007.
 In addition to FCCW, Kwak serves on the board of Los Angeles Contemporary Exhibitions.
 Kwak taught and mentored at schools including California Institute of the Arts; California State University Long Beach; School of the Art Institute of Chicago’s low-residency MFA program; University of California, Riverside; and University of California, San Diego.
-Kwak’s work has been reviewed and featured in Artforum, ARTnews, Artillery Magazine, BOMB Magazine, Hyperallergic, and LA Times, among others.
+Kwak’s work has been reviewed and featured in Artforum, ARTnews, Artillery Magazine, BOMB Magazine, Hyperallergic, and LA Times, among others